willmil11/WebServer/README.md

 ## Installation:

-To install this webserver, you need node.js and npm installed, then you can
+To install this webserver, you need npm installed, then run:

+    npm install @willmil11/webserver

+## Usage:

+To use this webserver, you need to run

+    webserver /path/to/folder/that/contain/file port

+## Logs:
+    This webserver log every request.
+You can find the logs at these paths:

+    -Errors logs: /home/webserver/Error/
+    -Success logs: /home/webserver/Success/